 CIVIL NON-JURY TRIALS are proceeding as scheduled if they can be conducted by remote electronic means.
 Some civil non-jury trials may be postponed inadvertently because of the difficulty identifying non-jury matters.
 If you have a civil non-jury matter that is postponed without a request by the parties, please contact the Civil Assignment Office (410-333-3755) to see if the trial date can be preserved or restored.

 TRIAL POSTPONEMENTS.
 Even if civil jury trials resume on April 26, 2021, some trial dates will have to be postponed at the Court’s initiative because of the limited number of civil jury trials that can be conducted.
 The parties will receive notice of the new pre-trial conference and trial dates as they are scheduled.

 SCHEDULING ORDER MODIFICATIONS.
 As Administrative Judge Carrión has stated, see Updated Letter Regarding Processing of Filings/Need for Email Address, the court is aware of the impact the COVID-19 emergency is having on parties’ ability to proceed with discovery and to meet other scheduling order deadlines.
 There has not been a blanket extension or suspension of those deadlines.
-The court is now considering scheduling order modifications either by motion or through status conferences.
+The court continues to consider scheduling order modifications either by motion or through status conferences.
 If counsel are filing a motion to modify the scheduling order, counsel are urged to seek consent of all parties to any proposed modification.

 FORECLOSURE CASES.
-Pursuant to Chief Judge Barbera’s November 12, 2020 Fourth Amended Administrative Order Lifting the Suspension during the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences, mortgage foreclosure and tax sale foreclosure actions involving residential property may proceed only upon filing of a Declaration of Exemption from Moratorium, as required by that Administrative Order.
-Counsel are urged to review the Fourth Amended Administrative Order carefully to be certain that all necessary statements are included in any Declaration of Exemption.
+Pursuant to Chief Judge Barbera’s February 2, 2021 Seventh Amended Administrative Order Lifting the Suspension during the COVID-19 Emergency of Foreclosures, Evictions, and Other Ejectments Involving Residences, mortgage foreclosure and tax sale foreclosure actions involving residential property may proceed only upon filing of a Declaration of Exemption from Moratorium, as required by that Administrative Order.
+Counsel are urged to review the Seventh Amended Administrative Order carefully to be certain that all necessary statements are included in any Declaration of Exemption.
 Except when filed and then served with the initial papers in an action, any Declaration of Exemption must include a complete certificate of service on all parties.